The History of Pavlova

 The first recipe of pavlova actually was not a meringue.
 In the Oxford English Dictionary, it states that there was a pavlova dessert in a cookbook from 1927 that is called Davis Dainty Dishes.
 This book was put out by the Davis Gelatine company of New Zealand.
 This recipe is for a jelly with multiple layers.
 Even with the confusion, New Zealanders say that it is merely enough that there is a recipe called pavlova that clearly comes from New Zealand (at its first mention).

-There has been research done recently that suggests that pavlova actually has roots in America and Germany.
+There has been researching done recently that suggests that pavlova actually has roots in America and Germany.
 Annabelle Utrecht and Dr. Andrew Paul Wood found evidence of more than 150 recipes for desserts that look just like pavlova, even before Anna Pavlova visited down under.

 No matter what you believe about its origins, you have to admit that pavlova is one of the most delicious desserts around.